 Media is calling all of the rivers turning to blood, “pink” now…after exhausting excuses about alge bloom, dye plants dumping excess red product and other chemicals to the point where it didn’t make sense given the frequency and worldwide, vastly different locations.
-It’s called a sign of the times from the Highest.
+It’s called a sign of the times from the Most High.

 Happened in Egypt.

 - Exodus 7:20 And Moses and Aaron did so, as the LORD commanded; and he lifted up the rod, and smote the waters that were in the river, in the sight of Pharaoh, and in the sight of his servants; and all the waters that were in the river were turned to blood.